tkozybski/AutoTrimps/README.md

 ## Current Version - Ongoing Development!
 - Zek Fork.
 All changes made by Zek using GenBTC as base.
 Currently up-to-date as of 06/2020.
+- U1 code heavily rewritten and changed by Psycho-Ray.
+Please report any bugs you may find.

 ## Script Installation